kamilzafar/kamilzafar/README.md

 ### 🌐 Full Stack Developer

-I am a Full Stack Develop.
+I am a Full Stack Developer.
 With a strong foundation in AI application development, I specialize in building full end-to-end AI solutions using the latest technologies and microservices architecture.

 ---